Mat Salleh Rebellion: Salleh's supporters

 His mixed parentage and role as a traditional local leader which he had inherited from his father contributed to his significant Bajau and Suluk following.
 Also, his marriage to Dayang Bandang, who was related to the ruling family in Sulu helped him win more supporters.

 However, his wide support not only came from his family affiliations and connections.
-He was also able to garner supporters from Dusun communities spread over a sizeable geographical area in Sabah and had the Tagahas communities as allies, among others.
+He was also able to garner supporters from Dusun communities spread over a sizeable area in North Borneo and had the Tagahas communities as allies, among others.
 He was skilled at connecting with and uniting other communities, making him a great personage among the multi-ethnic indigenous people.
 For example, some accounts claim that he used and married various symbols of authority and mysticism that the different communities could relate with to attest to his leadership position and military prowess.

-The large geographical areas where his support came from proved instrumental in ensuring the initial success of his revolt as these areas were available to provide power bases, supplies and construction of forts.
-This also implied that he and his army had ample mobility between forts and bases, which explains their successful repeated evasions of the Company's troops.
+The large areas where his support came from proved instrumental in ensuring the initial success of his revolt as these areas were available to provide power bases, supplies and construction of forts.
+This also implied that he and his army had ample mobility between forts and bases, which explains their repeated evasion of the company's troops.
 From 1895 to 1897, he had at his disposal at least six forts which were well-prepared with resources and manpower that he could mobilise at short notice.